10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (What are your areas of interest?)

-It’s important to keep in mind that your interviewer will ask you this question as a means of guaging not only your on-the-job personality and how you’ll get along with potential coworkers, but also how you “recharge your batteries” (so you’ll be in tip-top form when on the job).
+Keep in mind that your interviewer will ask you this question as a means of gauging not only your work personality and how you’ll get along with potential coworkers but also how you “recharge your batteries” (so you’ll be in tip-top form when on the job).

 Craft a response in which you speak about something you’re passionate about that also allows you to come across as the kind, dynamic, curious, initiative-taking person you are.
 For example, mentioning your dedication to a particular sport is a great way to convey commitment, discipline and team spirit, while your love for travel can be indicative of an ouverture d’esprit (open-mindedness).